luisriverag/joplin_telegram-notes/readme.md

+Add .env with TELEGRAMBOT_ML_TOKEN and JOPLIN_TOKEN

-Get your bot KEY from botfather at https://telegram.me/BotFather
+Get your bot KEY from botfather at https://telegram.me/BotFather GET your Joplin key from "Web Clipper" section in settings

-Messages and files you send will be stored in notes
+Messages and files you send will be stored as Joplin notes

 Type /search to find stuff